openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

           widget explorer.

 A possible direction we can take this is to add a webslice category to
-          opendesktop.org, and start sharing our webslices with each other¦
+          opendesktop.org, and start sharing our webslices with each otherâ€¦

 #### ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/Logo-fate.png)openFATE Team